[Review] Black Sword Hack – Ultimate Chaos Edition

 Oh, you’re still here?
 Okay, ummmm…

-Yes, you can very easily replicate Stormbringer using Black Sword Hack, but like many games that have recently declared their ability to fill this niche, it is really going to come down to the Game Master and the players to fill in the gaps where the rulebook falls short.
+Yes, you can very easily replicate Stormbringer using Black Sword Hack, but like many games that have recently declared their ability to fill this niche, your personal opinion of the ruleset is really going to come down to the Game Master’s (and their players’) ability to adapt the mechanics on the fly.

-Black Sword Hack can be pretty bad at these as beyond these and some specific example options – such as the Faerie Ties, Twisted Science and Runic Weapons – the rest of the game is pretty generic fantasy that – dare I say it – amounts to little more than competent.
+Black Sword Hack can be pretty bad at stolidly attempting to stick to the obvious dark fantasy trappings, but beyond these and some specific example options – such as the lists of Faerie Ties, Twisted Science and Runic Weapons, etc. – the rest of the game is actually pretty much just generic fantasy, using – dare I say it – a system that is just adequate for the job.

 Is it too horrible for me to say all that?

 I suppose, after those comments, you are going to think I don’t like the game, but you’d be wrong.
-I very much appreciate it for what it is – a simple set of game mechanics (that attempt to replicate gaming style of the late 70s and early 80s) and plenty of suggestions and guides that identify what old school dark fantasy once was.
-However, beyond the atmospheric art and design, and various examples tapping straight into the text of the words of the fantasy authors themselves, there is nothing that compels me to believe that Black Sword Hack does anything other RPG couldn’t.
+I very much appreciate it for what it is – a simple set of game mechanics (that attempt to replicate the gaming aesthetic of the late 70s and early 80s) and plenty of suggestions and guides that identify what aspects once defined old-school dark fantasy.
+However, beyond the atmospheric art and design, and various examples ‘borrowing’ straight from the words of the fantasy authors themselves, there is nothing that compels me to believe that Black Sword Hack does anything other RPG couldn’t.

 In summary